CasperCal/minitalk/README.md

 # minitalk

 A project of the 42 curriculum, with as general goal to learn more about unix signals.
+We had to create both a server and client program, where the client will send a string, that the server has to print if the client adressed it's PID.

 Restrictions for this project: